 Practice Your Elevator Pitch

 Practice makes perfect.
-Before heading to a business event, take some time to evaluate your personal narrative and your elevator pitch.
+Before heading to a business event, take some time to evaluate your narrative and your elevator pitch.
 Your elevator pitch is a quick and concise pitch about your accomplishments, goals, and what makes you a brand.

 While preparing your pitch, keep in mind the messaging behind your brand.
 Your pitch should answer a few questions.
 First, what problem are you solving?
 Then, how does your product or service solve the problem?
 Finally, why does your product work?